signalleaf/signalleaf.github.com/source/_posts/2013-12-18-mp3-bit-rates.markdown

 >
 > Additionally, some very low and very high bitrate MP3s, and Variable Bitrate (VBR) MP3s may play either too quickly or too slowly (see "the chipmunk problem"); if you are encountering this issue, try re-encoding at a different bitrate (between 64 kbps and 192 kbps, for example.)
 Using Constant Bitrate (CBR) encoding may also alleviate this problem."

-Given that, I'm going to revise my recommendation and suggest **using 128K or 96K Constant Bit Rate** unless you have a good reason not to.
+Given that, I'm going to revise my recommendation:

+**Use 128K or 96K Constant Bit Rate** unless you have a good reason not to.

 #### My Original Recommendation